anttisalonen/progbook/rst/json.rst

     print len(data['my_list'])
     print data['alphabet']['c']

 The above will print 4 and 3 (the length of the list and the value for key 'c' respectively).
-Here's an example Javascript code to read and use the same JSON file:
+Here's an example JavaScript code to read and use the same JSON file:

 .. code-block:: js